vernonclarke/Day_R_analysis/README.md

 3. x: This is the independent (or fixed-effect) variable.
 The model will estimate how y varies with x.
 4. +: The plus sign indicates that you are including more terms in the model.
 5. (1|s): This is a random intercept for subject s.
 In other words, each subject is allowed to have its own baseline value of y that is randomly distributed around the overall mean of y.

-In the context of linear mixed models, $R^2$ can be a bit more complex to define and interpret than in standard linear regression.
-There are actually two commonly reported $R^2$ values for linear mixed models:

-1. Marginal $R^2$: Represents the variance explained by the fixed effects alone.
-2. Conditional $R^2$: Represents the variance explained by both the fixed and random effects.

-The conditional $R^2$ is always equal to or larger than the marginal $R^2$ since it also includes the variance explained by the random effects.

 ### Linear Model
 **y ~ x**: the formula specifies how the dependent variable y is modeled in relation to the predictor variable x.